aurelberra/stopwords/revision_notes.md

 * [ ] Follow up on Peter Heslin's suggestions on Digital Classicist listserv
 * [ ] Explain rationale and update or link to lists on [DigiClass wiki page](http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin)
 * [ ] Design shorter, custom stoplists for certain uses?
+Interesting, but not a priority.
-    * minimal lists (e.g. for search engines): based on frequency only, or including the paradigms of articles and a few verbs?
+    * Minimal lists (e.g. for search engines): based on frequency only, or including the paradigms of articles and a few verbs?
-    * generic lists: separate versions for epic poetry, tragedy, oratory, theology, etc.?
+    * Generic lists: separate versions for epic poetry, tragedy, oratory, theology, etc.?

 # Latin stopwords